Download the PHP package nette/php-generator without Composer

 method copies a property from a parent class into your class.
 This is useful when you want to have the same property in your class, but possibly with a different default value:

-method automatically implements all methods from the given interface in your class:
+method automatically implements all methods and properties from the given interface or abstract class:

 <!---->